Chloe Cole

 Chloe Cole (born July 27, 2004) is an American activist who opposes gender-affirming care for minors and supports bans on such care following her own detransition.
 She has appeared with conservative politicians and in the media, supporting and advocating for such bans.
 Cole began transitioning at 12, and at age 13 began undergoing treatment which included puberty blockers, testosterone, and a double mastectomy at age 15.
-She began detransitioning at 17 after experiencing hallucinations during an LSD trip, and converted to Christianity.
+She began detransitioning at 16 after experiencing hallucinations during an LSD trip, and converted to Christianity.
+She has since filed a lawsuit against Kaiser Permanente and three medical professionals involved in her treatment in 2022, alleging that she did not receive sufficient information to provide informed consent.

 Personal life

 Cole is from California's Central Valley.
 Cole is the youngest of five children having two sisters and two brothers.
 She reported facing mental health challenges as a minor, which included being on the autism spectrum.
 She is a detransitioner and describes herself as a "former trans kid".

 Cole says that she first experienced gender dysphoria when she was 9 years old, and discussed her condition with her pediatrician for the first time at age 12.
-Cole has filed a lawsuit that alleged that between the ages of 13 and 16 years old, Kaiser Permanente physicians placed Chloe on puberty blockers, cross-sex hormone treatment, and performed a double mastectomy on her.
+Cole has filed a lawsuit that alleged that between the ages of 13 and 16 years old, Kaiser Permanente physicians placed her on puberty blockers, cross-sex hormone treatment, and performed a double mastectomy on her.

 She has described herself as having been a "tomboy" who did not fit social norms and only started thinking about transitioning after creating an Instagram account.

 In February 2018, she was prescribed the puberty blocker Lupron when age 13.
 A month later, she started testosterone injections, which she continued for two years.
 Cole had a double mastectomy at age 15 in June 2020.